 - Practice self acceptance.
 Because worry can orbit around an unsure sense of self, it’s important to try shifting your self concept from negative to positive.

 - Reframe your worry.
-Remember that your perception drives your worry.
-You are the only one who can assign meaning to things.
-So if you assign worry to a lot of things try to practice reframing it to something more productive.
+Remember that your perceptions drive your worry.
+You are the only one who can assign your meaning to things.
+If you assign worry to a lot of things try to practice reframing it to something more productive.

 - Find a trusted sounding board.
 A friend can be called upon to help clarify your thinking.
 Get someone on your team, explain what you’re working on and how they can help.
 When you find yourself worrying, call on them to help you process.